 As an international think tank, our preferred language is English.
 However, since a significant contingent of our supporters are Dutch speaking and some of our authors are Dutch natives we publish some of our content in Dutch.
 This content, comprising Nederlandstalige publicaties and Nederlandstalige media, can be found on our website.

-In 2021 we are working on four strategic projects:
+In 2021 we will be working on four strategic projects:

 - The EU, the Middle East Peace process and international law – a review.
 This research project will result in a report on the evolution of the relationship between European countries and Israel under international law since 1967.
 It will provide evidence that international law has been unfairly applied to Israel, and make recommendations on the role of international law in the development of a sustainable EU foreign policy towards the conflict.

-- International Diplomacy, Law and Security in Arab-Israel Relations – educational project.
+- International Diplomacy, Law and Security in Arab-Israel Relations – educational project (started in 2020).
 Building on Cases, Materials and Commentaries we are developing a modular, multi-disciplinary on-line course for diplomats, policy advisers, law students and legal practitioners.
 The curriculum will be supplemented with a one-week onsite program module in Israel.
 The project will be executed in partnership with the Inter-Disciplinary Centre (IDC) Herzliya, the largest private university in Israel.

 We engage in the following ongoing activities: